youralien/sign_follower/README.md

 #### Red-Green-Blue to Hue-Saturation-Value Images

 There are different ways to represent the information in an image.
 A gray-scale image has `(n_rows, n_cols)`.
-An rgb image has shape `(n_rows, n_cols, 3)` since it has three channels: red, green, and blue.
+An rgb image has shape `(n_rows, n_cols, 3)` since it has three channels: red, green, and blue (note: as you saw in class, and it is the case with the given starter code, that OpenCV uses the channel ordering blue, green, red instead).

 Color images are also represented in different ways too.
 Aside from the default RGB colorspace, there exists alot of others.
 We'll be focused on using [HSV/HSL](https://en.wikipedia.org/wiki/HSL_and_HSV): Hue, Saturation, and Value/Luminosity.
 Like RGB, a HSV image has three channels and is shape `(n_rows, n_cols, 3)`.
 The hue channel is well suited for color detection tasks, because we can filter by color on a single dimension of measurement, and it is a measure that is invariant to lighting conditions.

 [OpenCV provides methods to convert images from one color space to another](http://docs.opencv.org/2.4/modules/imgproc/doc/miscellaneous_transformations.html#cvtcolor).

 A good first step would be convert `self.cv_image` into an HSV image and visualize it.
 Like any good roboticist, visualize everything to make sure it meets your expectations.
+Note: if you are using OpenCV 3.1 (which is the case for anyone on Kinetic and Ubuntu 16.04), make sure to never called cv2.imshow from one of your sensor callback threads.
+You should only ever call it from the main thread.

 #### Filtering the image for only yellow

 Since the set of signs we are recognizing are all yellow, by design, we can handtune a filter that will only select the certain shade of yellow in our image.

-Here's a callback that will help to display the RGB value when hovering over the image window with a mouse.
+Here's a callback that will help to display the RGB value when hovering over the image window with a mouse (Note: you get this behavior for free with OpenCV 3.1).

 ```python
     def process_mouse_event(self, event, x,y,flags,param):